tww0003/GalahadII_LCD_Linux/README.md

 -$ sudo pacman -S python-av
 ```

-Then run the script with your chosen gif
+Then run the script with your chosen gif, use -h to list args for rotating the GIF, changing VID/PID and frame interval speed.

 ```
 -$ python3 galahadII_LCD.py -i frieren.gif